-Another way to spend a day in the city is with a stroll down La Rambla, which is one of the world’s most famous boulevards.
+Other ways to spend a day in the city is to tuck into some tapas, or stroll down La Rambla which is one of the world’s most famous boulevards.
 The roadway is lined with snap-happy tourists, artists, musicians and those human statues we all know and love.
 Grabbing a drink in one of the many outdoor cafes along the street will set you back more than normal, but it’s worth it for the view!

 Now, a couple of warnings.
 First, keep a close watch on your valuables.
 I didn’t learn this one the hard way, thank goodness, but Barcelona is notorious for slick pickpockets, so take extra care while on public transit, in the airport or on the street.
 Second: public transit is not as easy here as it is in most countries around Europe.
 Expect a long wait in the hot sun for a bus, or a taxi driver who doesn’t speak much English and is just as confused about where your hotel is as you are.